avi12/web-ext-deploy/README.md

     The path to the ZIP from the root.
     You can use `{version}` in the ZIP filename, which will be replaced by the `version` entry in `package.json`
   - `--edge-dev-changelog` string?
-    The technical changes made in this version, which will be seen by the Edge Addons reviewers.
+    The technical changes made in this version, which will be seen by the Edge Add-ons reviewers.
     You can use "\n" for new lines.

-- Opera Addons
+- Opera Add-ons
   - `--opera-ext-id` string
     The extension ID.
   - `--opera-email` string